 However, they date back all the way to ancient Greece, where they were written to be played with a musical instrument and to express emotions or perspectives.
 And of course, if we look at the lyrical natures of sonnets and see that they are also a form of lyric poetry.

 Ballad poetry is one of the earliest known forms of English poetry.

 It has many broad definitions and can be many different things, but the general consensus is that it follows some sort of meter and rhyme scheme.
 Classical English ballads are structured as abcb quatrains and generally focuses on a dramatic telling of a heroic feat or failure.

 There can be many different subgenres of the ballad in musical form, such as folk, lyrical, modern, and rock.

 A form of expressionism, concrete poetry often features language displayed in a way that demonstrates a shape or outline, which adds poignancy to the message.
 Sometimes called visual poems.

 A form of Japanese poetry that is short and meant to paint a poetic picture with words.
-The poem consists of three lines in its English form, with the first line containing five syllables, the second line containing seven syllables, and the last line having five syllables.
+The poem consists of three lines in its English form, with the first and third lines containing five syllables and the second line containing seven syllables.

 The short poems are meant to create a moment of peace or reflection but have become widely used in modern culture with a wide array of intentions.